samuel-soubeyran/vstore/README.md

 # VStore
-VStore is a file based, secure and versionned KV store.
+VStore is a file based, encrypted and versionned KV store.
 The underlying storage is a git repository.
 The data is encrypted and decrypted from files.

 ## Usage.